Re-using model results to determine materials properties: connector theory approach: Conclusions

 In conclusion, inspired by a historical strategy to approximate density functionals using the homogeneous electron gas, we propose an in principle exact and very general approach.
-Its aim is to calculate, and store once and for all, a given observable or other object in a model system with high precision.
+Its aim is to calculate once and for all, and store, a given observable or other object in a model system with high precision.
 These results are then used to determine the same object in real systems, \textit{via} a procedure termed connector.
 The connector is different for every target object, and must be approximated.
-The choice of the model and of the approximation determine the quality of the results and require care and physical insight.
-However, we show that, and why, a given approximation is often much more powerful when used within connector theory than when directly applied to the object of interest.
+We suggest a strategy for a systematic connector approach, which, for a given model, makes use of an approximation in a way that leads to strong error cancelling.
+Indeed, we show that, and why, a given approximation is often much more powerful when used within connector theory than when directly applied to the object of interest.
+Of course, the choice of the model and of the approximation still determine the quality of the results and require care and physical insight.
 The approach opens the way for fast computational methods, which we have illustrated with a quick estimate of energy levels and bands.
 It can also be used to design functionals.
 As example, we have derived an exchange-correlation potential for DFT, using as model system the HEG.
-More complex models could potentially further improve the results \cite{Faraday-Ayoub} and are envisaged for future applications.
+By using the weighted density approximation as benchmark functional we have demonstrated that our connector functional is able to capture non-local effects in a very efficient way.
+Beyond the WDA, the connector approximation to the exact functional only requires data from the HEG that are already available in the literature as interpolated expressions.
+More complex models may require new calculations to be done, with results that can be either interpolated with modern machine learning algorithms or stored thanks to today's storage capacities.
+Such more flexible models could potentially further improve the results \cite{Faraday-Ayoub} and are envisaged for future applications.
 The present work sets the framework, elucidates the fundamentals and suggests directions for practical application, with a potentially huge impact on computational materials design.